endjin/Endjin.Ip.Maturity.Matrix/README.md

 ## The IMM Schema

 The IMM schema is designed to be very flexible as you may decide that you want to add or alter categories.
-The [current RuleSet](https://raw.githubusercontent.com/endjin/Endjin.Ip.Maturity.Matrix/master/Solutions/Endjin.Imm.App/RuleSet.yaml) is defined in the `Endjin.Imm.App` project in the solution.
+The [current RuleSet](https://github.com/endjin/Endjin.Ip.Maturity.Matrix.RuleDefinitions/blob/main/RuleSet.yaml) is defined in the [Endjin.Ip.Maturity.Matrix.RuleDefinitions](https://github.com/endjin/Endjin.Ip.Maturity.Matrix.RuleDefinitions) repo.

 Each rule needs a unique, guid based Id, a name, and a data type which can either be `Discrete` (meaning it can only be scored by a single item listed in the schema), or `Continuous` (meaning that the score can be cumulative).
 These two data types are used to select and run the correct rules engine to calculate the values to be used to render the badges.